nvanexan/nve2022/content/posts/web-components.md

 }
 ```

 [Stencil](https://stenciljs.com/) is a more comprehensive library than Lit for building reusable, scalable design systems.
 On the surface, Stencil seems similar to Lit.
 You can use TypeScript.
 The syntax is JSX-like.
 There are decorators that shortcut a lot of things for you.
-But the true power of Stencil is, for me, in its intention of serving as a true design system library.
+But the true power of Stencil is, for me, in its tooling as a library for creating design systems.
 Out of the box, it gives you everything you need to write your components, test them, document them, and define their types.

 Here's an example of a web component written in Stencil: